zeeshan0772/GPSLibrary/README.md

 The library provides error codes for invalid NMEA sentences.
 These error codes can be used to identify and handle invalid NMEA sentences.

 ## How to build this library
+The library has been tested successfully on `Ubuntu 22.04.1 LTS`.

 ```bash
 cmake -S. -Bbuild